jai-gayam/devops-sre-observability/README.md

 # observability-portfolio
-This is the repo for SRE and End-to-end Observability implementation (Data + Infrastructure + Cloud)
+This is the repo for DevOps/SRE and End-to-end Observability implementation (Data + Infrastructure + Cloud)

 # Observability Portfolio (Sanitized)